yuvrajjagtap/JavaEvolve/README.md

 Optional \
 StringJoiner \
 Java Time API – new java.time package \
-Method References \
+Method References\
-  Reference to a Static Method - ContainingClass::methodName \
+  - Reference to a Static Method - ContainingClass::methodName \
-  Reference to an Instance Method - containingInstance::methodName \
+  - Reference to an Instance Method - containingInstance::methodName \
-  Reference to an Instance Method of an Object of a Particular Type - ContainingType::methodName \
+  - Reference to an Instance Method of an Object of a Particular Type - ContainingType::methodName \
-  Reference to a Constructor - ClassName::new \
+  - Reference to a Constructor - ClassName::new \

 # Java 9
 Factory Methods for Collections \
-Optional Class Enhancements - \
+Optional Class Enhancements \
-  ifPresent(Consumer action): If there is a value present, perform the action using the value. \
+  - ifPresent(Consumer action): If there is a value present, perform the action using the value. \
-  ifPresentOrElse(Consumer action, Runnable emptyAction) \
+  - ifPresentOrElse(Consumer action, Runnable emptyAction) \
-Stream API Enhancements \
+Stream API Enhancements\
-  takeWhile(Predicate) will abort the stream on the first occurrence of an item which does not satisfy the condition \
+  - takeWhile(Predicate) will abort the stream on the first occurrence of an item which does not satisfy the condition \
-  dropWhile(Predicate) \
+  - dropWhile(Predicate) \
-  ofNullable(T t) returns a stream of zero or one elements, depending on whether the value passed is null \
+  - ofNullable(T t) returns a stream of zero or one elements, depending on whether the value passed is null \
-  iterate() JDK 9 adds an overloaded method that takes three parameters \
+  - iterate() JDK 9 adds an overloaded method that takes three parameters \
 Interface Private Method – used to split default method \
 JShell Command Line Tool –jshell - convenient for testing small code snippets \
 Modular system (To be covered seperately) \